statiqdev/Website/input/framework/concepts/pipelines.md

 ## Execution Policy

-A pipeline's execution policy determines if a pipeline is executed for a given run.
+A pipeline's execution policy determines if a pipeline is executed.
 By default, non-deployment pipelines are executed automatically and deployment pipelines are only executed when Statiq is launched with the `deploy` command.
-Pipelines are also executed if they are a dependency of an executing pipelines, regardless of policy.
+Pipelines are also executed if they are a dependency of an executing pipeline, regardless of policy.

-You can adjust this behavior and create sophisticated behaviors for your Statiq application by changing the `ExecutionPolicy` property.
+You can adjust this behavior and create sophisticated behaviors for your Statiq application by changing the `ExecutionPolicy` property for each pipeline.

 ### Default

-The pipeline will be executed unless `Deployment` is `true` or a specific set of pipelines is specified from the command-line.
+Default pipelines are normally executed (I.e., they effectively have a policy of `Normal`, see below) _unless_ the pipeline is a [Deployment pipeline](#deployment) in which case the pipeline is manually executed or executed when the `deploy` command is run from the command-line interface.
+This policy is the most common and should be used for most pipelines.

 ### Normal

-The pipeline will be executed unless a specific set of pipelines is specified from the command-line.
+Normal pipelines are always executed unless other pipelines are explicitly specified.
+A normal pipeline will also be executed if it’s the dependent of an executing pipeline.

 ### Manual

-The pipeline will only be executed if specified or as a dependency.
+Manual pipelines are only executed if explicity specified.
+A manual pipeline will also be executed if it’s the dependent of an executing pipeline.
+This policy is useful for specialized pipelines that should only be executed on-demand and are not part of the normal generation process.

 ### Always

-The pipeline will always be executed.
+This policy means that the pipeline should always execute regardless of what pipelines are explicitly specified (if any).
+Pipelines with an always policy are useful for housekeeping and other tasks that should be carried out no matter what.